Hanju-Wu/Numerical-Algebra/README.md

 # Numerical-Algebra
-this is the homework of Numerical Algebra in Sun Yat-Sen University
+this is the homework of Numerical Algebra at Sun Yat-Sen University